ialfina/revised-id-pud/README.md

 We proposed revisions to [UD Indonesian PUD Treebank](https://github.com/UniversalDependencies/UD_Indonesian-PUD) provided by Universal Dependencies (UD) so that it conforms to Indonesian grammar.

+Note: We donated this dataset to UD since 2020.
+Hence, the newest version of the dataset can be found in [UD website](https://github.com/UniversalDependencies/UD_Indonesian-PUD/tree/master)

 # Documentation

 The short annotation guidelines for this revision can be found on [UD website](https://universaldependencies.org/id/index.html).